 Perched on top of a magnificent hill, Rumtek Monastery is one of the largest places of religious worship in all of Sikkim.
 Located at a distance of approximately 25 km from Gangtok. this destination is all about relishing the glorious past and wonderful architecture of the place.

 What’s even more interesting to know here is that this place was originally known as the Dharma Chakra Centre.
 The centre belonged to the Kagyu sect of the Buddhists, sometime in the 12th century Tibet.

-The lush green mountains that stand tall and proud surrounding the monastery serve as not less than a visual treat.
-And the fact that it is also a place of spiritual reverence makes it all the more fascinating to explore.
+The lush green mountains that stand tall and proud surrounding the monastery serve no less than as a visual treat.
+The breathtaking view of almost the entire Gangtok, that you are able to see after climbing up, feels no less than a miracle.
+And, the fact that it is also a place of spiritual reverence makes it all the more fascinating to explore.

-Visit Jawaharlal Nehru Botanical Garden.
-The Jawaharlal Nehru Botanical Garden is all about exploring nature.
+5. Jawaharlal Nehru Botanical Garden.
+This garden helps you relish the immense beauty of nature.
 It is a collection of about 1.5 lakhs ornamental plants along with a huge collection of various oak trees.
 For people who are interested in botany, this place is no less than heaven.

 By Train.
 Siliguri and New Jalpaiguri are the nearest railway stations from this place.
-Some good options to reach here would be Avadh Assam Express, Mahananda Express, Brahmaputra Mail.
+Some good options to reach here would be Avadh Assam Express, Mahananda Express, and Brahmaputra Mail.

 Leave a Reply: